-Flowers 6 by Andy Warhol was the first print that Warhol published for his Flowers series.
+Flowers 6 by Andy Warhol is the first print that was published for his Flowers series.
 It was published to coincide with a Warhol exhibition at the Leo Castelli Gallery in New York that occurred from November 21 through December 17, 1964.
 The print came from a photo by nature photographer Patricia Caulfield that was found in the June issue of Modern Photography.
-Like in many of his works, Warhol appropriated an image, cropped and abstracted it and then played around with the colors.
-The exhibition that this print was created for featured 7 monumental-scale paintings featuring the same subject.
+Like in many of his works, Warhol appropriated an image, cropped and abstracted it, and then played around with the colors.
+The exhibition that this print was created for featured seven monumental-scale paintings focusing on the same subject.
 The show was a sell-out even though it was such a departure from Warhol’s standard subject matter.
-This particular Flower print features two pink flowers, a yellow flower and an orange flower on green grass.
-The photograph was of Mandrinette, which is a highly rare hibiscus flower.
+This particular print features two pink flowers, a yellow flower, and an orange flower on green grass.
+The photograph it was based on contains Mandrinettes, a highly rare hibiscus flower.

-Flowers 6 As Apart of Andy Warhol’s Larger Body of Work
+Flowers 6 by Andy Warhol as Part of His Larger Body of Work

-Like many of Warhol’s works, Flowers was appropriated from a magazine.
-Warhol commonly sourced images from advertisements, magazines and newspapers.
-What makes it a particularly unique is that they are far from his usual mass media, commercial imagery.
+Like many of Warhol’s works, Flowers 6 was appropriated from a magazine.
+Warhol commonly sourced images from advertisements, magazines, and newspapers.
+What makes it particularly unique is that they are far from his usual mass-media, commercial imagery.
 With this print, he inverted the image, which is something he commonly did, and then personalized the prints using watercolor dyes.
-Flowers are one of the only subjects that he continuously revisited throughout his entire career, in almost all mediums.
-Six years after this print was released, he released a portfolio of ten screenprints that were very similar in composition, and has become one of his most popular series.
+Flowers are one of the only subjects that he continuously revisited throughout his entire career in almost all mediums.
+Six years after this print was released, he released a portfolio of ten screenprints that were very similar in composition and has become one of his most popular series.